Redback-Operations/redback-senior-tech/Data Science/Voice Assistant/README.md

 The primary objective of integrating a voice assistant feature into the elderly care wearable device is to provide essential assistance to elderly individuals with accessibility challenges.
 This feature aims to offer responses to basic inquiries, provide health-related information, and assist users in managing their daily schedules and health concerns through voice commands.

 ## Folder Structure
 The folder contains the python files required to run the feature.
 Further, the ```main.py``` file can be run directly to use the voice assistant.
 The ```train_model.py``` file can be run independently to retrain the model and save it.
-Finally, the ```venv``` folder contains all the required files to run the feature.

 ```
 Voice Assistant
 ├─ LICENSE
 ├─ README.md
 ├─ docs
+│  ├─ requirements.txt
 │  └─ Voice Assistant Requirement Documentation.pdf
+├─ neural_intents_code
+│  └─ assistants.py
 ├─ generate_response.py
 ├─ intents.json
 ├─ main.py